Clinical Study of DTX301 AAV-Mediated Gene Transfer for Ornithine Transcarbamylase (OTC) Deficiency

 Intervention / Treatment

 Participants receive single peripheral intravenous (IV) infusion of DTX301 in solution.
-At week 64, participants receive single peripheral IV infusion of placebo.
+Between Week 36 and Week 64, participants may receive single peripheral IV infusion of placebo.

 non-replicating, self-complementary recombinant adeno-associated virus serotype 8 (AAV8) vector